kdubovikov/blog/_posts/2020-05-06-the-beauty-of-hardware.md

 Since the device that you use to read this post is not sounding like an electrified drummer, we can deduce that something had replaced relays during technological evolution.
 The thing is called a transistor.
 Transistor has an arguably fancier name, but it's functioning almost the same as a relay.
 The major change is that there is no physical switch inside anymore.

-{% maincolumn 'assets/img/transistor-photo.jpg' '[Source](https://wccftech.com/worlds-smallest-transistor/)' %}
+{% maincolumn 'assets/img/transistor-photo.jpg' '<a href="https://wccftech.com/worlds-smallest-transistor/">Source</a>' %}

 Each transistor has three pings, which are called the base, the collector, and the emitter.
 Imagine that the collector and emitter are the ends of our old trusty switch.
 Then the base will control whether the switch is open or closed.
 If a small electrical current is applied to the base, then the switch closes and the current can flow between the emitter and the collector.
 Let's look at how the transistor operates using a diagram: